-- If there is a conflict of interest with the appointed sheriff and a party to the particular suit; or
+- If the sheriff has a conflict of interest in the suit or is related to a party to the suit; or

-- Where the Minister deems it necessary as it is in the interest of the maintenance of effective and reliable service to the courts and the public.
+- Where the Minister deems it necessary, in the interests of the maintenance of an effective and reliable service to the courts and the public.

 The following process is required to be followed:

-- Written request by the party to the suit or his/her legal representative to be sent to the Court Manager in the relevant jurisdiction;
+- A written request / letter by the party to the suit or his/her legal representative must be sent to the relevant Court Manager / Registrar, stating:

-Particular suit sheriffs will not be appointed in instances where there is a fee dispute between the sheriff and the attorney/client, or in instances where an unresolved dispute between the sheriff and the attorney/client exists.
+Ad hoc sheriffs will not be appointed in instances where there is a fee dispute between the sheriff and the attorney/client, or in instances where there is an unresolved dispute between the sheriff and the attorney/client.

-The South African Board for Sheriff cannot apply for the appointment of a particular suit sheriff on behalf of any party.
+The South African Board for Sheriffs cannot apply for the appointment of a particular suit sheriff on behalf of any party.